TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

 Confidence intervals capture the uncertainty in the prediction line
   (the conditional mean).
-Since we have no intercept in the current model,
-  only the slope can change, and the confidence interval captures the
+In the case of simple linear regression, the confidence
-  uncertainty in the slope.
-If there were an intercept term in the model,
+  interval captures the uncertainty in the slope.
+If there were no intercept
-  the model would not be constrained to pass thru the origin, and the
+  term in the model, the model would not be constrained to pass thru the origin,
-  confidence interval would be expected to be two parallel lines, rather than
+  and the confidence interval would be expected to be two parallel lines, rather
-  tapering to a point at the origin.
+  than tapering to a point at the origin.
 If you want to know how far off the
-  prediction line calculated using your training data sample is from the 'true'
+  prediction line calculated using your training data sample is likely to be from
-  prediction line for the population, use the confidence interval.
+  the 'true' prediction line for the population, use the confidence interval.
+  The interpretation is as usual in terms of repeated theoretical experiments:
+  if you drew an independent random sample of the current sample size from the
+  population many times, each time constructing a 95% confidence interval, then
+  in 95% of those experiments, the true population prediction line will be
+  captured within the interval.

-Prediction intervals capture the uncertainty in the predicted values for new
+Prediction intervals capture the uncertainty in the predicted response variable
-  observations.
-They include the uncertainty of the conditional mean expressed by
+  `y` values for new observations.
+They include the uncertainty in the
-  the confidence interval, but add to it the uncertainty due to the variation
+  conditional mean (regression line) expressed by the confidence interval, but
+  add to it the uncertainty due to the variation represented by the error term
-  represented by the error term in the model.
-As a reminder: this error term
+  in the model.
+As a reminder: this error term captures the (assumed) random,
-  captures the (assumed) random, independent, normally distributed 'noise' in
+  independent, normally distributed 'noise' (the residuals) in the response
-  the dependent variable that cannot be accounted for by a linear relationship
+  variable that cannot be accounted for by a linear relationship with the
+  predictor/explanatory variable.
+That is, the prediction interval tries to
+  account for the magnitude of the dispersion of observations around the
+  prediction line.
+Since they add an additional type of uncertainty,
-  with the independent/explanatory variable.
-Therefore, prediction intervals are
-  always at least as large as confidence intervals.
-If you want to know how
+  prediction intervals are always at least as large as confidence intervals.
-  far new observations are likely to fall from the prediction line, use the
+  If you want to know how far new observations are likely to fall from the
+  prediction line, use the prediction interval.
+The prediction interval
+  discussed here again has a 'frequentist' interpretation: if you repeated
+  the experiment over-and-over, each time drawing the same-sized independent
+  random sample from the same population, each time fitting a linear model,
+  calculating 95% prediction intervals, and randomly selecting one more
+  test observation from the population, in 95% of the experiments, the
+  test observation response value would be within the corresponding
   prediction interval.

 ```